nkosingaleka/appointment-booking-system/README.md

 ## Testing

-> **NOTE**: The project's Composer and npm dependenices must be installed prior to running the test cases.
+> **NOTE**: The project's Composer and npm dependenices must be installed prior to running the test cases, and a server with the MySQL service must be running.
+If using XAMPP, please start the *Apache* and *MySQL* modules.

 To run the PHPUnit and Jest test cases, run the `run-test.sh` script in the project root folder.
 This will execute the `phpunit` and `npm test` commands.